michaelkrone/ngrx-normalizr/README.md

 > Managing [normalized state](https://redux.js.org/docs/recipes/reducers/NormalizingStateShape.html) in [ngrx](https://github.com/ngrx/platform) applications, transparently.

 This package provides a set of actions, reducers and selectors for handling normalization and denormalization of state data **transparently**.
 *ngrx-normalizr* uses [normalizr](https://github.com/paularmstrong/normalizr) for [normalizing](https://github.com/paularmstrong/normalizr/blob/master/docs/api.md#normalizedata-schema) and [denormalizing](https://github.com/paularmstrong/normalizr/blob/master/docs/api.md#denormalizeinput-schema-entities) data.
 All normalization and denormalization is defined by the use of [normalizr schemas](https://github.com/paularmstrong/normalizr/blob/master/docs/api.md#schema), since that's the way normalizr works.
 This enables selectors to use a transparent and powerful projection of state data.

+> Releases will be published from the [`master`](https://github.com/michaelkrone/ngrx-normalizr/tree/master) branch.
+[Go there](https://github.com/michaelkrone/ngrx-normalizr/tree/master) for documentation that aligns with the npm repo version.

 ## Installation
 To install this package: